custom-components/pyscript/docs/reference.rst

 In ``@time_trigger``, each string specification ``time_spec`` can take one of five forms:

-- ``"startup"`` triggers on HASS start and reload (ie, on function definition), and is equivalent to ``"once(now)"``
+- ``"startup"`` triggers on HASS start and reload (i.e., on function definition), and is equivalent to ``"once(now)"``
-- ``"shutdown"`` triggers on HASS shutdown and reload (ie, when the trigger function is no longer referenced)
+- ``"shutdown"`` triggers on HASS shutdown and reload (i.e., when the trigger function is no longer referenced)
 - ``"once(datetime)"`` triggers once on the date and time.
-If the year is omitted, it triggers once per year on the date and time (eg, birthday).
+If the year is omitted, it triggers once per year on the date and time (e.g., birthday).
 If the date is just a day of week, it triggers once on that day of the week.
 If the date is omitted, it triggers once each day at the indicated time. ``once(now + 5 min)`` means trigger once 5 minutes after startup.
 - ``"period(datetime_start, interval, datetime_end)"`` or